Hi all! Heather here with another in our Quilter's Bucket List series!

 (John and I both have subterranean studios—aka finished basements!)

 I would really like to get a lot better at hand appliqué.

 I'm working on perfecting the quintessential recipe for chocolate ice cream.

 Mmmm, that sounds delish.
 Please copy me when you get there.
 Better yet, invite me over for a dish!

 Barefoot or shoes?

 A little of both.

 Self-taught or schooled?

-Classes at local quilt stores and
+Classes at local quilt stores and summer quilt camp.

 Done!
 Hah—that's a joke.
 Most of my work is more like in progress.